-If the annual turnover (including coronavirus support scheme payments) was between £85,000 and £15 million (or would have been if you had traded for a whole year), you must fill in boxes 3.27 to 3.73 on page 4.
+If the annual turnover was between £85,000 and £15 million (or would have been if you had traded for a whole year), you must fill in boxes 3.27 to 3.73 on page 4.
 You must also fill in page 5 as applicable, any relevant supplementary pages and a Partnership Statement.